 To create a remarkable culture, organizations need more than a meaningful purpose; they also need a challenging mission.
 The first element of a remarkable culture is a meaningful purpose.
 It’s the “why” an organization exist at all.
 The purpose rarely changes.
 Extraordinary talent will want to be part of something bigger than themselves.
 They will want to be part of a challenging mission – a goal the team can rally around and celebrate when they achieve it.
-The mission is represents the “what” of the organization and it is the second element of a remarkable culture.
-What is the team there to accomplish?
+The mission represents the “what” of the organization and it is the second element of a remarkable culture.
+It answers the question: What is the team here to accomplish?
 Unlike a purpose, missions often change once they are accomplished.

 If I had lived this story prior to writing Bet on Talent: How to Create a Remarkable Culture that Wins the Hearts of Customers, I would have included it in the book.
-I sat on the sidelines to what was an amazing achievement of a mission.
-When I think of a challenging mission, I think about the 2018 Wake Forest University football team.
+I sat on the sidelines to watch the achievement of an incredible achievement of a mission.
+When I think of an example of a challenging mission, I think about the 2018 Wake Forest University football team.

 Best known as an elite academic institution, Wake Forest ranks in the top 30 colleges and universities in the U.S., but competing on the football field in the power 5 Atlantic Coast Conference presents quite a challenge for them.

 Over the years, there were flashes of greatness, including an ACC championship in the early part of this century.
 They have produced a number of NFL players, but it is harder for those players to be noticed in a program that is not known for championship seasons.